-Members Primary Functions Meetings in 2020 Audit and Finance Committee Leslie F. Varon (Chair) (1) Clyde R. Hosein (1)(2) Gregory T. Lucier (3) Francis J. Lunger (1)(4) Janet S. Vergis Selecting and retaining the independent registered public accounting firm setting that firm's compensation.
+Members Primary Functions Meetings in 2021 Audit and Finance Committee Leslie F. Varon (Chair)(1) Clyde R. Hosein(1) Francis J. Lunger(1)(2) Janet S. Vergis Dorothea Wenzel(1)(3) Selecting and retaining the independent registered public accounting firm setting that firm's compensation.
 Managing and overseeing the Company's financial reporting, including annual and quarterly financial statements and earnings releases, significant financial reporting issues and judgments, and any major issues regarding the adequacy of internal controls.
 Pre-approving all auditing and permitted non-audit services by the independent registered public accounting firm.
-8 Corporate Governance and Nominating Committee Betsy D. Holden (Chair) (5) Michael C. Alfano (6) Eric K. Brandt Harry M. Jansen Kraemer Jr. Identifying and recommending individuals as nominees to serve on the Board.
+7 Corporate Governance and Nominating Committee Betsy D. Holden (Chair) Eric K. Brandt Harry M. Jansen Kraemer Jr. Identifying and recommending individuals as nominees to serve on the Board.
 Reviewing and recommending Board policies and governance practices and appraising the performance of the Board and its individual members.
 Managing risks associated with the independence of the Board, potential conflicts of interest and overall corporate governance.
 Overseeing and coordinating the Company's management of environmental, social and governance ("ESG") matters, including identifying ESG trends and issues and overseeing the development of metrics related to ESG performance.
-6
+5

-Members Primary Functions Meetings in 2020 Human Resources Committee Willie A. Deese (Chair) Betsy D. Holden Arthur D. Kowaloff Gregory T. Lucier(7) Evaluating and administering compensation levels for all senior officers of the Company.
+Members Primary Functions Meetings in 2021 Human Resources Committee Willie A. Deese (Chair) Betsy D. Holden Arthur D. Kowaloff Gregory T. Lucier Evaluating and administering compensation levels for all senior officers of the Company.
 Reviewing and evaluating employee compensation generally and employee benefit plans.
 Overseeing and evaluating the risks associated with the Company's compensation philosophy and programs.
 Reviewing the Company's talent management and succession to help the Company hire, motivate, and retain the best employees.
 Overseeing, in coordination with the Corporate Governance and Nominating Committee, ESG matters with respect to human capital management and executive compensation, including by overseeing the development of metrics relating to ESG performance.
-7 Executive Committee Eric K. Brandt (Chair) Donald M. Casey Jr. Betsy D. Holden Gregory T. Lucier (8) Francis J. Lunger (9) Acting on behalf of the Board when the full Board is not in session, including by overseeing the restructuring of the Company and its business and associated matters and reviewing the Company's financial performance.
-17 Science and Technology Committee Janet S. Vergis (Chair) (10) Michael C. Alfano (11) Donald M. Casey Jr. Clyde R. Hosein (11) Assisting the Board in its oversight of the Company's scientific and technological direction.
+5 Executive Committee Eric K. Brandt (Chair) Donald M. Casey Jr. Betsy D. Holden Gregory T. Lucier Acting on behalf of the Board when the full Board is not in session, including by overseeing the restructuring of the Company and its business and associated matters and reviewing the Company's financial performance.
+9 Science and Technology Committee Janet S. Vergis (Chair) Michael C. Alfano(4) Donald M. Casey Jr. Clyde R. Hosein Assisting the Board in its oversight of the Company's scientific and technological direction.
 Providing advice and feedback to the Board and senior management on scientific and technological matters affecting the Company.
 Periodically reviewing and examining the Company's research and development activities, investments, portfolio and technological initiatives.
+Will be supported by a new independent Dental and Scientific Advisory Board which will be composed of leading experts.
 4